Seednode/roulette/README.md

 Dockerfile available [here](https://git.seedno.de/seednode/roulette/raw/branch/master/docker/Dockerfile).

+## Caching

+If the `-c|--cache` flag is passed, the indices of all specified paths will be cached on start.

+This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.

+If any `include=`/`exclude=` filters are specified in a given request, the cache will be bypassed for that specific request.

+The cache can be regenerated at any time by accessing the `/clear_cache` endpoint.

+If `--cache-file` is set, the cache will be loaded from the specified file on start, and written to the file whenever it is re-generated.

 ## Filtering

 You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.